aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2016/aspose-tasks-for-net-9-0-1-release-notes/_index.md

 constructor has been added to Project class to work with Primavera Project.
 Also reading all project UID from Primavera XML has been implemented.
 About six bugs have been fixed.
 Please see the list of changes below.

-which allow to read subproject info (inserted project information).
-New constructor has been added to Project class to work with Primavera Project.
-Also reading all project UID from Primavera XML has been implemented.
-About six bugs have been fixed.
-Please see the list of changes below.
 ## **All Changes**
-All Changes

-Issue Type

-Key

-Summary
-# **Public API and Backwards Incompatible Changes**
-The following public classes were added:

-Class Name

-Description

-The following public methods were added to existing classes:

-Method Name

-Description

 |**Issue Type** |**Key** |**Summary** |
 | :- | :- | :- |
 |Bug |TASKS-34281 |Exception while adding resource assignment to task with duration ZERO |